mayamcdougall/startbootstrap-freelancer-pico/README.md

 \* Provides an RSS feed of your pages at `/feed`

+## Contact Form Setup

+While out of the scope of this port, in order for the contact form to work, you'll need the php file [`mail/contact_me.php`][MailSupport] from the original HTML version of [Freelancer][].

+You'll need to place the `mail` folder in the root of your Pico install.
+From there, you'll need to edit `contact_me.php` to specify your email address.
+There are additional options you can configure in this file as well.

+Support for this feature will ultimately depend on the configuration of your server, but is again, out of scope of this port.

+You can easily disable the contact form from within `index.md` if you do not wish to use it.

 ## Bugs and Issues

 Have a bug or an issue with this template?
 You can open a new [Issue][] here on GitHub.